How do you communicate with employees about an office move?

 Don’t worry if you’re not an expert in office move communication – it’s a specialized process.
 As long as you communicate early, repeatedly communicate over time, train your managers, and are frank and open with employees by addressing their real concerns, you’ll have a good start.
 You may even find employees naturally rising to the occasion to offer additional help.

 Planning and employee communication are an essential part of the approach Suddath® takes to every commercial move.
-Feel free to contact us and talk through the details of your move and how we can help.
+Feel free to contact us and talk through the details of your office move and how we can help.